doda999/-/README.md

 ## Evaluation
 To evaluate your model, run ```bash sh/test.sh```.
 Note that ```MODEL.ROI_RELATION_HEAD.CAUSALPSKT.TAXONOMY_PATH``` should be the same as the taxonomy path you set in training.

+## Acknowledgement
+This repository is created based on the scene graph benchmark codebase by [KaihuaTang](https://github.com/KaihuaTang/Scene-Graph-Benchmark.pytorch).